papaya0712/quantybt/README.md

   Outputs full distribution metrics and p-values for Sharpe, Sortino, Calmar, Max Drawdown, and more.

 - **Permutation**
-  Second Monte Carlo simulation engine for detecting data mining biases.
+  Second Monte Carlo simulation engine for detecting data mining bias

 - **LocalSensitivityAnalyzer**
   Uses finite-difference-style perturbations to quickly screen for unstable or sensitive parameters.